louis-parent/Quill/README.md

 There are variant with both class `primary` and `secondary` to choose the color.
 By default the CTA is fully colored, but the class `discrete` only emphasis the border.
 The class `floating` make a circular CTA like floating button.

+#### Input

+Input can be styled in two ways associated with two classes `filled` and `outlined`.
+Filled input has a neutral background and is underlined, outlined input has no background and a complete border.
+Color of the input can be set with with the `primary` and `secondary` classes.